DDPM-CD: Denoising Diffusion Probabilistic Models as Feature Extractors for Change Detection: Conclusion

 \section{Conclusion}

-In this paper, we proposed a novel remote sensing CD method based on denoising diffusion probabilistic models.
-The proposed method first pre-train an unconditional denoising diffusion probabilistic model on millions of off-the-shelf remote sensing images available to the public to learn the key semantics in the remote sensing images.
-The pre-trained diffusion model is then utilized to extract multi-scale feature representations from a given satellite image to train a light-weight CD classifier.
-The proposed method differs from existing deep CD methods mainly in two aspects: (1) The training of diffusion probabilistic model which serves as the feature extractor in our case does not require any type of labeled data which is indeed valuable specially for remote sensing applications due to the fact that most of the publically available millions of remote sensing data are unlabeled or difficult to annotate.
-(2) Unlike existing deep CD algorithms we keep the weights of the trained diffusion model freezed and only optimize the parameters of lightweight CD classifier, that helps efficient and fast deployment on new CD applications or datasets.
-Above all these advantages of the proposed approach, it also achieves significantly better performance compared to SOTA CD methods making it as the new SOTA method for remote sensing CD.
+In this paper, we proposed a novel remote sensing change detection method based on denoising diffusion probabilistic models.
+The proposed method first pre-trains an unconditional denoising diffusion probabilistic model on millions of off-the-shelf remote sensing images available to the public to learn the key semantics in the remote sensing images.
+The pre-trained diffusion model is then utilized to extract multi-scale feature representations from a given satellite image to train a lightweight change detection classifier.
+The proposed method differs from the existing deep change detection methods mainly in two aspects: (1) The pre-training of diffusion probabilistic model, which serves as the feature extractor in our case, does not require any labeled data.
+This is valuable especially for remote sensing applications because most of the publicly available millions of remote sensing data are unlabeled or challenging to annotate.
+(2) Unlike existing deep change detection algorithms, we keep the weights of the trained diffusion model frozen and only optimize the parameters of the lightweight change detection classifier, which helps efficient and fast deployment on the new change detection applications or datasets.
+Above all these advantages of the proposed approach, it also achieves significantly better performance compared to the SOTA change detection methods making it the new SOTA method for remote sensing CD.